betterscientificsoftware/bssw.io/CuratedContent/IssueTrackingSoftware.md

 This article will focus on Scientific Software Issue tracking tools for a community of people  who collaborate across distances and disciplines (computer scientists, engineers, physicists, software developers, etc.)

-Folks in the Scientific Computing field need a myriad of capabilities from Issue Tracking Systems:
+Folks in the scientific computing field need a myriad of capabilities from Issue Tracking Systems:

 1. Be accessible anywhere, from any system, i.e web based
 2. Be available for both users to report bugs, track progress on requests